Marathon: Marathon races

 Annually, more than 800 marathons are organized worldwide.
 Some of these belong to the Association of International Marathons and Distance Races (AIMS) which has grown since its foundation in 1982 to embrace over 300 member events in 83 countries and territories.
-The marathons of Berlin, Boston, Chicago, London, New York City, Tokyo and Sydney form the World Marathon Majors series, awarding $500,000 annually to the best overall male and female performers in the series.
+The marathons of Berlin, Boston, Cape Town, Chicago, London, New York City, Sydney, and Tokyo form the World Marathon Majors series, awarding $500,000 annually to the best overall male and female performers in the series.

 In 2006, the editors of Runner's World selected a "World's Top 10 Marathons", in which the Amsterdam, Honolulu, Paris, Rotterdam, and Stockholm marathons were featured along with the five original World Marathon Majors events (excluding Tokyo).
 Other notable large marathons include United States Marine Corps Marathon, Los Angeles, and Rome.
 The Boston Marathon is the world's oldest annual marathon, inspired by the success of the 1896 Olympic marathon and held every year since 1897 to celebrate Patriots' Day, a holiday marking the beginning of the American Revolution, thereby purposely linking Athenian and American struggle for democracy.
 The oldest annual marathon in Europe is the Košice Peace Marathon, held since 1924 in Košice, Slovakia.
 The historic Polytechnic Marathon was discontinued in 1996.
 The Athens Classic Marathon traces the route of the 1896 Olympic course, starting in Marathon on the eastern coast of Attica, site of the Battle of Marathon of 490 BC, and ending at the Panathenaic Stadium in Athens.